JustinTulloss/zeromq.node/README.md

 ## Contributors

  Authored by Justin Tulloss, maintained by Shripad K and TJ Holowaychuk.
+To contribute please ensure _all_ tests pass, and do your best to maintain the style used within the rest of the library.

  Output of `git summary`: